What do Ayn Rand, President William Taft and Tom Thumb have in common?

 With a bit of the archipelago’s history in hand, what is there to do on the Thimble Islands?

 Quite a bit, provided you’re looking for a destination more akin to Maine than a location a short drive from New Haven and New York City, for that matter.
+Before you plan your day trip to one of most unique spots in Connecticut, check out the most popular activities.

 Take a Cruise on the Sea Mist Thimble Islands Cruise